canique/gateway/raspberry-pi-radio-hat/README.md

 Pre-Requisites:
-You need a Raspberry Pi (tested on Raspberry Pi 3 and Raspberry Pi 4)
+- a Raspberry Pi (tested on Raspberry Pi 3 and Raspberry Pi 4)
-You need a Debian Bullseye based OS on your Raspberry Pi
+- a Debian Bullseye based OS on your Raspberry Pi (with systemd)
-You need a Canique Radio Hat (available soon in Canique Shop) with antenna and u.FL cable
+- a Canique Radio Hat (available soon in Canique Shop) with antenna and u.FL cable
-You need at least 1 [Canique Climat](https://www.canique.com/climat) (temperature/humidity sensor) to talk to
+- at least 1 [Canique Climat](https://www.canique.com/climat) (temperature/humidity sensor) to talk to

 1) Run install.sh on your Raspberry PI to automatically install InfluxDB, a bugfixed Canique version of Mosquitto, Nginx webserver, PHP 7.4, the Canique Local Cockpit (a webpage that gives you access to your sensor data without internet connection), and Canique software to communicate with the hat